marselsotiri/hoxton-react-hoxbay/README.md

 # Hoxbay

-This is an E-commerce App you add, delete, patch products to the chart
+This is an E-commerce App you add, delete, patch products to the chart.

 ## Run Locally